 While this reflex typically disappears between 4 to 6 months of age, some babies continue to stick their tongues out from habit.
 They may also simply think it feels funny or interesting.

 Crying is not the only way that babies communicate they are hungry.
 Crying is actually a late sign of hunger.

-According to the Centers for Disease Control and Prevention (CDC), early signs of hunger may include clenched hands, putting hands in the mouth, turning toward the breast or bottle, and smacking or licking the lips.
+, early signs of hunger may include clenched hands, putting hands in the mouth, turning toward the breast or bottle, and smacking or licking the lips.
 Sticking the tongue out may be part of a baby’s hunger cues.

 Babies may also stick their tongues out when they are full.
 Other signs of fullness may include turning the head away, spitting out food or milk, and simply refusing to suck or eat.